Terrorism and tourism in Egypt: Upper Egypt

-Sinai Peninsula
+Sinai Peninsula and North coast

 The Red Sea Riviera, Egypt's eastern coastline along the Red Sea, is a popular destination spot.

 In 2004, tourism from Israel all but stopped after three incidents.
 Before 2004, "400,000 Israelis visited the peninsula each year.
 Over a decade later, the number is a trickle."

 On 2 May 2014, a bomb on a tour bus in Sharm El Sheikh detonated, killing one and injuring four others.

 Reuters reported that Sinai's militants had turned their attention from security forces to tourists or soft targets.
 The explosion was caught on camera when on 16 February 2014, four civilians including three South Korean tourists were killed in what is known as the 2014 Taba bus bombing.
 The bomber detonated his device on a tour bus carrying more than 30 members of a South Korean church group.
 They had traveled from Cairo to Saint Catherine's Monastery in the Sinai Peninsula.
 The bus was waiting to cross into Israel when the explosion occurred.
 The South Korean tourists belonged to the Jincheon Jungang Presbyterian Church.
 They had reportedly "saved for years to visit Biblical sites on the 60th anniversary of their church".
 After this attack, Britons were warned not to travel to South Sinai, with an official government travel warning.

 By 2015, conditions had deteriorated to the point where Israeli tourists stopped going to the area for 18 months then resumed their visits, under heavy security in 2017.

-When tourism was recovering after the Egyptian crisis from 2011–2014, the downing of an airplane which left Sharm El Sheikh airport with Russian tourists on 31 October 2015, sent shock waves through the industry again.
-The cause was suspected to be a bomb and speculation largely fell on an airport worker.
-Russia stopped all flights to Sharm-El-Sheik, until Russian officials inspected the airport and felt it met better security standards.
+When tourism was recovering, the downing of an airplane which had left Sharm El Sheikh airport, with Russian tourists on 31 October 2015, sent shock waves through the industry again.
+The cause was a suspected bomb and speculation largely fell on an airport worker.
+Russia stopped all flights to Sharm-El-Sheik, until Russian officials inspected the airport and felt it met sufficient security standards.
 After the downing of the jet, "scared tourists" left the area, affecting the Bedouin population who worked in the tourism industry.
 Russian and Britain stopped all flights to Sharm El Sheikh.
 The drop in tourism was immense after the Russian tourists on the airplane were killed.
 Tourism income for Egypt dropped from $12 Billion in 2010 to almost half in 2016.

 In 2016 tourists were attacked in Hurghada, resulting in the wounding of the two people.
 The city was targeted again in 2017, when a radicalized 29-year-old man stabbed several tourists at the resort area, killing two German and a Czech.

 Whether targeting Egypt's Coptic Christians, tourists or both, an attack on 18 April 2017 near St. Catherine's Monastery, leaving a number of police officers injured came at a critical time, when Egypt was anxiously awaiting a decision on whether flights from Russia would resume.
 Even before the attack, Israel had asked its citizens not to go into the Sinai Peninsula.

+In October 2023 two Israeli tourists were shot and killed at Pompey's Pillar (column), a site in Alexandria.